anonhostpi/Infrastructure-Host/docs/AUTOINSTALL_MEDIA_CREATION/BOOTABLE_MEDIA_METHODS.md

 # 4.3 Methods to Create Bootable Media

-## Method A: Modify ISO In-Place with xorriso (Recommended)
+## Modify ISO In-Place with xorriso

 This method modifies the original ISO in-place, preserving boot structures.
+This approach has been verified working in VM testing (see `tests/autoinstall/`).

 **Important:** Do NOT extract and rebuild the ISO with `xorriso -as mkisofs` - this corrupts the boot structure.
 Use in-place modification instead.